 - ½ cup chopped red onion

-- ⅓ cup champagne white or red vinegar
+- ⅓ cup white wine vinegar champagne or red vinegar

 - ¾ teaspoon sea salt